SahilJasani2/AI-Supervised-IIoT-Control-System/README.md

 ## Use Case

-### Predictive Maintenance for Industrial Motors
+### AI-Powered Predictive Maintenance (Digital Twin)

-Imagine a factory floor with dozens of critical motors running conveyor belts or pumps.
-Instead of waiting for a motor to fail unexpectedly—causing costly downtime—this system can monitor the health of each motor in real time.
+Imagine a factory floor with critical motors running production lines.
+Instead of waiting for a motor to fail unexpectedly—causing costly downtime—this system provides an intelligent monitoring solution.

+The system uses an unsupervised neural network (an Autoencoder) to create a "digital twin" of the motor's healthy operational state.
+The model learns the complex patterns of normal behavior from an initial dataset.
+During live operation, it continuously compares real-time sensor data to this learned model.

-By tracking key metrics like vibration, the system can detect early signs of wear and tear (e.g., a failing bearing).
-The Grafana dashboard provides operators with a clear view of a motor's status.
-When the "Motor Health Status" panel turns red, maintenance can be scheduled proactively, before a critical failure occurs, saving time and money.
+When live data deviates significantly from the healthy baseline, the system flags it as a potential anomaly.
+This approach is more robust and adaptive than simple thresholding and represents a core concept in Industry 4.0.
+The Grafana dashboard provides operators with a clear, immediate alert, allowing maintenance to be scheduled proactively before a critical failure occurs.

 ## Project Structure